ggez/ggez/ggraphics/README.md

 ## Goals

  * Work on desktop, and web via WASM with minimal extra effort
- * Work on OpenGL 4 and comparable API's -- OpenGL ES 3, WebGL 2.
+ * ~~Work on OpenGL 4 and comparable API's -- OpenGL ES 3, WebGL 2.~~
+ * Work on OpenGL ES 2 and comparable API's -- OpenGL 2.1, WebGL 1.
- * Draws textured quads and maybe arbitrary meshes.
+ * Draws textured quads and arbitrary meshes.
  * Support user-defined shaders and render passes.

 ## Anti-goals